tjmahr/dissertation/docs/02-specific-aims.md

 related word (*drum*), a phonologically similar word (*bee*), and an unrelated word (*swing*).
 I will use a series of growth curve analyses to describe how children’s familiar word recognition develop year over year.
-Of interest is how individual differences at Year 1 persist into Year 3.
-I will also analyze how expressive vocabulary and lexical processing develop together over time.
-Lastly, I will examine the children’s looks to the distractors to study the developmental course of lexical competition from similar sounding and similar meaning words.
+Of interest is how individual differences at age 3 persist into age 5.
+I will examine the children’s looks to the distractors to study the developmental course of lexical competition from similar sounding and similar meaning words.
 Changes in sensitivity to competing words can reveal how lexical competition emerges as a byproduct of learning new words.

 Specific Aim 2 (Referent Selection and Mispronunciations)
 -----------------------------------------------------------------------

 **To characterize how fast referent selection develops longitudinally, I will analyze data from a looking-while-listening mispronunciation experiment, conducted at age 3, age 4, and age 5.**

 In these eyetracking experiments [based on @WhiteMorgan2008;
 @MPPaper], children saw an image of a familiar object and an unfamiliar